meyersa/new-web/readme.md

 # New Portfolio Website

 ## Todo
-- Make a python notebook or something for optimizing images in directory to webp
 - Add Winston for logging (inc in app.js)
 - Page for catch all in case of invalid types? (/other/[id].js)
-- Standardize more styling

 ## Prod Build
 A Dockerfile has been provided for production building